ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/misc_background_image_data.md

 ---
+noindex: true
-Title: "Data Background Image - ScottPlot 4.1 Cookbook"
+title: "Data Background Image - ScottPlot 4.1 Cookbook"
 Description: "A backgorund image can be drawn behind the data area.
 Users to do this may want to make grid lines semitransparent."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71